-The construction phase is anticipated to begin in Summer 2022 and conclude in Winter 2023 .
+The construction phase is anticipated to begin in January 2023 and conclude in Spring 2023.

-Construction will take place from Summer 2022 though Winter 2023 on weekdays.
+Construction will take place from January 2023 though Spring 2023 on weekdays.
 Anticipated impacts will include intermittent lane and temporary bus stop closures to accommodate bus stop improvements, relocations, and consolidations.
 Residents, businesses, and homeowners adjacent to construction activities will be notified approximately two weeks before the proposed construction activities.
 No construction activities are anticipated for night-time, weekends, or holidays.

 For ongoing updates, please subscribe to eNews for your lines and check notices posted at your bus stop.
 Notification alerts can also be received for specific lines when using the AC Transit Official App.

 If you have any questions, please contact AC Transit by calling (510) 891-7277 or by e-mailing firstname.lastname@example.org.

 - Installation of Transit Signal Priority (TSP) Technology, resulting in priority requests upon bus arrival and additional green light time to reduce time waiting at red lights.

 - Bus Queue-Jump Signals, leading to buses bypassing queued vehicles, typically via the right-turn lane.

 - Bus Stop Improvements, including paving planter strips and sidewalk area rebuilding to enhance rider safety and access at bus stops.